Alexco2003/GMRV-Activity/README.md

 ## 📖 About This Repository

 This repository serves as a centralized archive for my daily academic activity during my Master's degree.
-Here you will find smaller assignments, laboratory work, course presentations, and miscellaneous experiments that do not require a dedicated repository.
+Here you will find smaller assignments, laboratory work, course presentations, study resources and miscellaneous experiments that do not require a dedicated repository.

 ### 📂 Repository Structure
 The content is organized chronologically by academic year and semester: